LeilaVanco/LeilaVanco/README.md

 - AFTER THIS I'll buy a server to host many things

 I tried a little bit JavaScript* (discord bot with nodejs), html & css and lot of Python.
 But I'm not gonna stop here !
 I'll learn new language yup yup.
-It could be great that I could take a bigger interest to Linux (Ubuntu), although I already did some stuff.
+It could be great if I could take a bigger interest to Linux (Ubuntu), although I already did some stuff.
 It's all my goals for now.. 🤖

 <h3 align="left">Come here !</h3>